hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 localization of p53 in the corresponding KEGG pathway.

 ![](Figures/TP53_basic_protocol_1/doc_www_pin_details.png)
-**Figure TP53-BP1- 6** The instance details page for the "DOC_WW_Pin1_4" instance found in P53 with start/end position "30-35".
-This page is similar to that described for P53 instance "DOC_CYCLIN_1", except for this instance interaction and switch information is also available.
+**Figure TP53-BP1-6** The instance details page for the "DOC_WW_Pin1_4" instance found in P53 with start/end position "30-35".

 Step 10.
 Return to the P53 results summary page (Step 3) (by hitting "back" in the browser), and scroll down the "instances" table in Figure TP53-BP1-3.
 To get information about the first "DOC_WW_Pin1_4" motif, click on the start/end position "30-35" (Fig TP53-BP1-6).
-This page is similar to that previously described for DOC_CYCLIN_1 (Fig TP53-BP1-5), but also contains information about this motifs "switch" and "interaction" characteristics.
+This page is similar to that described for P53 instance "DOC_CYCLIN_1" (Fig TP53-BP1-5); additionally, for this instance there is information available about its interaction partner and a molecular switch which is mediated by this motif instance.

 Step 11.
 Scroll down to the "Interactions" header to view information about this instance's interactions (Fig TP53-BP1-6).
-This instance interacts with PIN1_Human via the PG00397 domain (found on position 7--37 in PIN1_Human).
+This instance interacts with PIN1_Human via the "WW" domain (PFAM identifier PF00397; found on position 7--37 in PIN1_Human).
 If available, binding affinities are also shown here.
 Interaction data is made available in Mitab and xml format (PMID:17925023).

 Step 12.
 Scroll further down to the "Switches" section for a brief overview of